Joao208/daily-problem/src/scripts/#24/README.md

-# Ways to Traverse a Grid
+# Remove Consecutive Nodes that Sum to 0

 Given a linked list of integers, remove all consecutive nodes that sum up to 0.